 So, with all my plants and halos in situ, I now had to start the watering.
 Watering was also part of the supplied instructions.
 Now the instructions supplied are very specific and refer to time periods of when to water the plant holder and when to fill the reservoir and when you should water both.

 As I mentioned earlier, once I filled the reservoir, I had surmised that it would drain into the soil, as and when the soil needed water.
-In truth, as fast as I filled the reservoir, the water went straight through the holes into the bag and continued attempts to fill the reservoir just resulted in the water coming out of drain holes I cut into the side of the grow bag.
-So, very quickly, I learnt to judge how much water I should put in the reservoir to water the plant but not ‘flood the greenhouse’.
+In truth, as fast as I filled the reservoir, the water went straight through the holes into the bag and continued attempts to fill the reservoir just resulted in the water coming out of drain holes that I had cut into the side of the grow bag.
+So, very quickly, I learnt to judge how much water I should put in the reservoir to water the plant but not ‘flood the greenhouse'.
 I believe this works better when the tomatoes are grown in the ground rather than bags as excess water can drain into the soil.

-You’ve probably guessed by now that what the halos actually do indirectly is, teach consistent watering, which I would find hard to argue with.
+You've probably guessed by now that what the halos actually do 'indirectly' is, teach consistent watering, which I would find hard to argue with.
 So, the question in my head was, were they worth the money?

 Firstly, we aren't talking huge cost here and handled with reasonable care they can be reused every year.
 So great for the environment too.
 Also, my tomatoes didn't experience any ‘blossom end rot' whatsoever.
 Whether this was due to the halos or just much more diligent watering is still a question in my head.

 Furthermore, the thin lids (I mentioned earlier) that I bought with them to prevent ‘evaporation' at least allowed me to stand companion pots of basil in between the tomato plants, which appeared to eliminate greenfly from my tomato plants entirely.
 So, in summary I would say it was a worthwhile purchase even if it just teaches you consistent watering…